|

 It has meanwhile come to light that there is a version of the NRP

-field strength indicator, that has an
+field strength indicator with an

 extra slide switch at the front panel,